Green Habits for 2021

 Renewable Energy & Heat Sources: Using renewable energy to power your home is a great way to reduce your carbon footprint.
 Solar Power is compatible with most homes and will reduce your energy bill and dependence on the grid.
 Also, heat pumps are a more efficient way to heat your home and they use less energy.
 If you pair solar power and heat pumps you will definitely be saving on your energy bills and reducing your carbon footprint.

-recent blog post.
+Transportation: Switching to a hybrid or an electric vehicle is a terrific way to cut down on your carbon footprint.
+You can learn more about the federal and state incentives for purchasing an electric or hybrid vehicle in our recent blog post.
 If switching to an electric or hybrid vehicle is not an option for you, there are other ways you can bring down your driving footprint.
 You can carpool, combine multiple trips into one, and take public transit when available.
 There are many ways in which you can reduce your carbon footprint through your travel options.

 Shop Local: Shopping local is not only a great way to support your community, but it is also better for the environment.
 It reduces the carbon footprint of the item’s lifecycle.
 The carbon footprint of he item is reduce even more when it is made or grown locally.
 Additionally, putting more money into your local economy is a great way to encourage the community to take care of it and protect its natural resources.